Why many taxi drivers prefer working higher tariffs at the weekend

 Increased demand and higher tariffs

 The most compelling reason for taxi drivers to work at the weekend is the increased demand for transport services and a fewer number of their colleagues working.
-Whether it's people heading out for a meal, drinks with friends, or a night of clubbing, weekend days and nights bring a surge of passengers looking for the taxi hire light.
+Whether it's people heading out for a meal, drinks with friends, or a night of clubbing; weekend days and nights bring a surge of passengers looking for the taxi hire light.

 On Fridays and Saturdays, many taxi firms implement mid-high tariffs that reflect the increased demand and unsocial hours the driver is being asked to work.
 These rates, higher than daytime or weekday fares, allow drivers to maximise their earnings without needing to work excessive hours.
 Passengers are generally prepared to pay more for the convenience of a quick, door-to-door service, especially when public transport options are limited or unreliable during these times.

-The concentrated demand during weekend often translates into back-to-back fares for drivers.
+The concentrated demand during weekends often translates into back-to-back fares for drivers.
 City centres and popular districts are hotspots for passengers, and the waiting times between fares are typically short.
 This high turnover of passengers means that drivers can usually earn more over the weekend, making it one of the most profitable times to work.

 Social and leisure activities drive business

 Weekends are also when people are most likely to be out enjoying social activities.
-From family gatherings and dinners out to nights at the theatre or attending live music events, the number of people needing a taxi remains high, whilst the number of taxis out working decreases.
+From family gatherings and dinners out, to nights at the theatre or attending live music events, the number of people needing a taxi remains high, whilst the number of taxis out working decreases.

 For taxi drivers, this means that, rather than waiting at ranks or relying on bookings, passengers are often plentiful and ready to hail a cab at busy locations.